threedworld-mit/tdw/Documentation/lessons/keyboard_and_mouse/first_person_avatar.md

 ## Optional parameters

 `FirstPersonAvatar` has many optional parameters in the constructor.
-[Read the API document for a complete description](../../python/add_ons/first_person_avatar.md)
+[Read the API document for a complete description.](../../python/add_ons/first_person_avatar.md)

 - `position` and `rotation` set the initial position and rotation of the avatar.
 - `field_of_view` sets the camera field of view.
 - `framerate` should almost always be set to 60; this affects the overall speed of the avatar.
+- `reticule_size` sets the pixel size of the reticule at the center of the screen.
 - All other parameters affect the size and speed of the avatar.

 ## Reset